liugangcode/InfoAlign/README.md

 # Learning Molecular Representation in a Cell

 InfoAlign learns molecular representation from bottleneck information derived from molecular structures, cell morphology, and gene expressions.
+Readers are referred to the paper for more details: https://arxiv.org/abs/2406.12056v1.

 ![InfoAlign](assets/infoalign.png)